 1989 The club won the Northern League’s 3rd Division, achieving its highest senior ranking yet.

 1993 The club reached new heights in 1993, winning the Northern League 2nd division and promotion to the top division with a side unbeaten in 22 fixtures.
-The team won the Cambridge Sports Team of the Year and the Waikato Sports Foundation’s Team of the Year.
+The team (pictured) won the Cambridge Sports Team of the Year and was then named the Waikato Sports Foundation’s Team of the Year.

 1995 The club built a concrete car park in 1995 that’s still in use today.
 The car park is where the club sometimes erects temporary grandstands for major fixtures.

 2000 The reserves won their local competition as the club entered the new millennium.
 Click here to see how our senior teams looked that year >>>>